 When I went to the bank to borrow money because I needed another machine, I was told no because I did not have a plan for future growth or even a plan B.

 This is NOT the way to start your business!
-It is very important to include all of the basic expenses into your pricing structure right from the beginning of your embroidery business!
+It is very important to include all of the basic expenses when you are creating your pricing structure right from the beginning of your embroidery business!
 Without it, it is impossible to grow.
 DO NOT MAKE THIS MISTAKE!